bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 of the disease after a negative test result to the odds of disease prior to the test.

-So, the DLRs are the factor by which you multiply your pre test odds to get your post test odds.
+So, the DLRs are the factors by which you multiply your pre test odds to get your post test odds.
 Thus, if a test has a {$$}DLR_+{/$$} of 6, regardless of the prevalence of disease, the post test odds is six times that of the pretest odds.